 1. Direct Tax

-Direct taxes are levied on wealth and income of individuals or organizations.
+Direct taxes are levied on the wealth and income of individuals or organizations.
 These taxes are personal income tax, corporate tax, and gift or wealth tax.
 The impact of direct taxes is on the same person.
 Direct taxes are developing in nature and the tax rate increases along with the tax base.

 2. Indirect Tax